Amniocentesis

 - Is a diagnostic test, not a screening test

-- Is most often done between 15 to 20 weeks, but can be performed at any time between 15 to 40 weeks
+- Is most often done between 15 to 20 weeks of your pregnancy, but can be performed at any time between 15 to 40 weeks

 Amniocentesis can be used to diagnose many different gene and chromosome problems in the baby, including: